 I’ve purchased Jennifer Reeser’s much-praised poetry collection Indigenous.
 I just purchased the 5-book bundle of George R. R. Martin’s A Song of Ice and Fire novels.
-I deliberately didn’t read the novels until the Game of Thrones series on TV began to come to a close, so I’ll read them now and do some commentary on the books in comparison to
+I deliberately didn’t read the novels until the Game of Thrones series on TV began to come to a close, so I’ll read them now and do some commentary on the books in comparison to the series.

 What was the world of poetry like before most Americans gained access to the Internet?
 For one thing, fewer poets were published.
 In order to get into a print magazine, your work was vetted by an editor.

 Jennifer Reeser, in case you missed the first article in our series about her, is no ordinary writer.
 Exceptional poet, widely praised translator, essayist, and reviewer, Reeser has long refused to confine her intellect to one form or genre.